frel-rs/frel/doc/10_language/dsl.md

 ## Structure

-The DSL declares fragments, each having:
+The DSL declares fragment templates, each having:

 - a name
 - external store declarations (parameters, optional)